epi2me-labs/wf-flu/docs/intro.md

 ## Introduction

-Influenza is a single stranded RNA virus and contains a 13.5-14.5kb genome which is split into 8 segments encoding 10-14 proteins (dependent on strain).
+Influenza is a single-stranded RNA virus and contains a 13.5-14.5kb genome which is split into 8 segments encoding 10-14 proteins (dependent on strain).

 The virus is classified using two proteins found on the outer surface of the viral capsid.
 You’ve probably heard of H1N1 Influenza for example.
 The H represents hemagglutinin and the N is neuraminidase.

 The Oxford Nanopore Technologies protocol listed [here](https://community.nanoporetech.com/docs/prepare/library_prep_protocols/ligation-sequencing-influenza-whole-genome) amplifies segments of the Influenza Type A and Type B genomes.
-Using this analysis workflow users can determine the most likely strain of Influenza to which the sample being sequenced belongs.
+Using this analysis workflow, users can determine the most likely strain of Influenza to which the sample being sequenced belongs.

 ### Data Analysis